AliceNN-ucdenver/starter-hugo-academic/content/course/gen-ai/_index.md

 {{< spoiler text="Are there prerequisites?" >}}
 At least one of the following courses:
-CSCI 3320 -  Advanced Programming
+- CSCI 3320 -  Advanced Programming
-CSCI 3920 -  Advanced Programming with Java and Python CSCI 4930 -  Machine Learning
+- CSCI 3920 -  Advanced Programming with Java and Python
+- CSCI 4930 -  Machine Learning
-CSCI 4931 -  Deep Learning
+- CSCI 4931 -  Deep Learning
 {{< /spoiler >}}

 {{< spoiler text="How often do the courses run?" >}}
-Every Spring
+- Every Fall
 {{< /spoiler >}}